AllenInstitute/bmtk/docs/autodocs/source/builder.rst

 .. figure:: _static/images/bmtk_architecture_builder_highlight.jpg
    :scale: 40%

-The class for building a brain network is ``bmtk.builder.network.Network``.
+The class for building a brain network is :py:class:`bmtk.builder.NetworkBuilder <bmtk.builder.network.Network>`.
 This should be used whether one is building a biophysically detailed network for BioNet, a point-neuron network for PointNet, A filter-based lnp network for FitlerNet, or a population-level network for PopNet.
 In general it can be used to build any type of heterogeneous parameter multi-graph.

 The process of building the network can break down into four parts:

 1. Initialize the Network.
 Here all one needs is a unique name to identify the population of nodes - usually the region being model

 .. code:: python